 Congressman Ruppersberger was first elected to the Baltimore County Council in 1985 and again in 1989, chosen twice as council chairman.
 He was elected Baltimore County Executive in 1994 and 1998, and, under his leadership, the county was named one of the nation’s four best-managed counties by Governing Magazine.
 In 2016, Congressman Ruppersberger leveraged his background in local government to create the bipartisan House Municipal Finance Caucus to advocate for the tools state and local governments need to fund community projects.

 In all, Congressman Ruppersberger has served in public office for 36 years.

 A native of Baltimore City, Congressman Ruppersberger spent his summers as a lifeguard and police officer in Ocean City, Maryland.
 He attended Baltimore City College and the University of Maryland College Park, where he played lacrosse.
 He earned his Juris Doctorate from the University of Baltimore Law School.

-The Congressman has been married for 46 years to his high school sweetheart, the former Kay Murphy.
-Together they have two grown children, Cory and Jill, and three grandchildren, Camden, Parker and Libby.
+The Congressman has been married for 52 years to his high school sweetheart, the former Kay Murphy.
+Together they have two children and five grandchildren.